-Activities and projects related to program management, such as installation of bicycle counters and data collection Improvements to cycling infrastructure and environment are also made through projects undertaken as part of other programs.
+Activities and projects related to program management, such as installation of bicycle counters and data collection

+Improvements to cycling infrastructure and environment are also made through projects undertaken as part of other programs.
 Renewal or upgrade of existing cycling infrastructure is addressed under the Roads Program.
 Several key routes have been identified for upgrade in the life of this Plan.
 The centrepiece of the Coastal Revitalisation Program is construction of the Bathers Way, a 6km shared pathway linking Nobbys Beach to Merewether Beach.
 New cycling infrastructure in the Newcastle City Centre is being addressed under the Hunter Street Revitalisation Program, with cycleway design undertaken as a component of public domain planning.

 Various traffic calming projects and crossing treatments under the Local Area Traffic Management Program and Pedestrian Access and Mobility Plan Program will improve the cycling environment throughout the LGA.
 For example, planned completion of traffic signals at the intersection of Park Avenue and Glebe Road Adamstown will allow safe crossing of Glebe Road on the R1 regional cycling route.
-Undertaking a local area traffic management study, with a focus on the access needs of vulnerable road users, will identify treatments for limiting through traffic and reducing speeds on certain streets - streets that could then be nominated as bicycle boulevards.
+Undertaking a local area traffic management study, with a focus on the access needs of vulnerable road users is one of the approaches that can be used to identify treatments for limiting through traffic and reducing speeds, which are, in effect, the basic components of bicycle boulevards.

 Designs for our cycling infrastructure are undertaken with reference to Austroads guides, NSW Bicycle Guidelines and Australian standards.
 Not all situations are covered by these, particularly when it comes to fitting infrastructure in a constrained environment and balancing competing objectives or trialling new, innovative approaches.
 We will expand our range of standard drawings, to provide more guidance on a starting point for different treatments in various situations.
 These will be developed in concert with staff from Lake Macquarie City Council, with the aim of developing seamless transitions between contiguous LGAs.